How to Change Your Name on Your Drivers License in Oregon

 Oregon Drivers License Name Change Time Limits

 A request for changing the name on a drivers license in Oregon should be filed soon after any name-altering life event occurs.
 Though the state’s DMV guidelines do not specify a time limit on updating the name, it is wise to request an update to one’s records as soon as possible in order to avoid any potential fines for driving with an incorrect license later on.
-Keeping your information updated is also important in the event that you need to renew your license or sell your card, in which case you would need to perform a title transfer.

 How to Change Your Name With the Social Security Administration (SSA)